eligoldweber/specTesting/README.md

 ```

 The output from this tool will generate a log in `output.txt` and will display all the attempted mutations, and the ones that passed.
 As well
-as a directory of intermediary files.
+as a directory of intermediary files in `./outputLogs`.

-There are 2 prepocessing steps `isWeaker` lemma checks to see if the mutated predicate is weaker than the original predicate.
+There is one prepocessing step.
+The`isAtLeastAsWeak` lemma checks to see if the mutated predicate is weaker or equal to than the original predicate.
 We dont care about weaker mutations.
 It is possible for a mutation to be exactly the same as the original predicate, which will lead to a false positive.

-The next check fixes this by checking which of the mutations are equal.
+By default the only mutations that are generated are from the body of the predicate.
+Using the flag `\mutationsFromParams` will genereate new mutations based on the parameter types.
+Additionally using the flag `/holeEvalDepth:2` will cause the framework to genereate additonal mutations by creating conjunctions or disjunctions based on permutations of the mutations generated from `\mutationsFromParams`.

 >NOTE: an example for the body of the ipPortListOneNode.txt file is just `[IP]:50051` for running both the holeEval tool and the grpc server on the same host.
 The default port configured for the dafny-grpc-server is 50051.
 Both the dafny server and holeEval tool can be run on the same machine, but it is suggested to at least use multiple sessions.